tbrowder/FontFactory-TT/README.md

 Installation
 ============

 First, ensure your host has the `fontconfig` and `freetype` system libraries installed.
-Then, before installing this module you, should add any additional desired fonts such those available as packages for your system (for example, the Google Noto fonts are available in Debian package `fonts-noto`).
+Then, before installing this module, you should add any additional desired fonts such those available as packages for your system (for example, the Google Noto fonts are available in Debian package `fonts-noto`).

 To get all the Google fonts, download them in a single, 1.1 Gb file: `wget https://github.com/google/fonts/archive/main.zip`.
 Then, as root, move the file into the recommended directory and unpack it: